FAQs

 Dogs get matted in a variety of ways.
 The most common ways coats become matted is when they rub and roll on carpet, play or wrestle with a companion dog, consistently wearing collars, harnesses, or sweaters, scratch, bite, or lick themselves, or repeatedly getting wet & drying without brushing.

-Matted or tangled fur and hair can cause and hide skin that is red, irritated, swollen or infected.
+Matted or tangled fur and hair can cause or hide skin that is red, irritated, swollen or infected.
 A painful experience can make a dog reluctant to be groomed even under normal grooming conditions.

 If there is a way that a dog can be de-matted & brushed out without pain or injury to the skin we will always do that.
 However, if the matting is severe or in sensitive spots, it is most humane to shave the coat short and start over.
 A dog’s coat will always grow back – they will only have a ‘crew-cut’ for a few weeks.